Ezinnem/pager/README.md

 # ZinnyChats
-A chat web application bootstrapped with React, Node.js and Express
+A chat web application bootstrapped with React, Node.js and Express.

 ## Description: